 Cable providers may buy telephone companies that serve customers in their franchise areas, the Federal Communications Commission said in an order published today.

-The order concerned so-called competitive local exchange carriers, a class of companies that includes Cbeyond Inc. (CBEY) and TW Telecom Inc. (TWTC), and doesn’t include the largest U.S. telephone providers AT&T Inc. (T) and Verizon Communications Inc.
+The order concerned so-called competitive local exchange carriers, a class of companies that includes Cbeyond Inc. (CBEY:US) and TW Telecom Inc. (TWTC:US), and doesn’t include the largest U.S. telephone providers AT&T Inc. (T:US) and Verizon Communications Inc.

 The deals would still be subject to FCC review, and they could help cable companies move into business services, David Kaut, a Washington-based analyst for Stifel Nicolaus & Co., said in a Sept.
 7 note.